avancemos/Logo-ID/README.md

 1. Some Kind of Android Simulator, we use [Genymotion](https://www.genymotion.com/)
   * Note: On macOS, you must install [Virtualbox](http://virtualbox.org)
 2. Ability to use [Google Cloud Vision API](https://cloud.google.com/vision/).
-They offer a free trial, but you have to have a mail address and there are a bunch of other restrictions :disappointed_relieved:
+They offer a free trial and have a free option for personal use, but you have to have a mail address and there are a bunch of other restrictions :disappointed_relieved:

 ## Getting started